saluf/leetcode-note/README.md

 # LeetCode Note
 The repository record all my solution to data structure and algorithm problems in LeetCode.
 The problems is orginized by patterns referred to this [post](https://leetcode.com/discuss/general-discussion/457546/lc-problem-patterns-from-educativeio) and with some extra categories to cover more problems.

+The general explanation of each pattern will be recorded in [wiki](https://github.com/saluf/leetcode-note/wiki)

 Note: Solutions to a problem may be more than one, because the choice of language and strategy.

 ## Problem List